RebelGuy/chat-mate/readme.md

 If the string `--skip-studio` is included in the commit message, the Studio project will not be built, tested, or deployed.

+When deploying the server that includes database migrations, ensure you stop the server before the migration, and after the server deployment has succeeded.
+Failure to do so causes undefined behaviour with potentially corrupt data being persisted to the database.

 ## ChatMate admin channels
 External ChatMate channels are used to join streamers' chat rooms, listen for data, and perform moderation actions.
 They are linked to the registered user with username `chatmate`.
 ChatMate assumes that this registered user exists in the database.